ibm-cloud-docs/databases-for-mongodb/howto-pitr.md

 {{site.data.keyword.databases-for-mongodb_full}} Enterprise Edition Point-In-Time Recovery (PITR) is available for select clients.{: preview}

+The API for earliest recovery point and the restore do not currently use PITR capabilities.
+They are provided as a shim so that external applications can begin testing the feature.
+In its current phase, {{site.data.keyword.databases-for-mongodb_full}} Enterprise Edition Point-In-Time Recovery (PITR) requires the submission of a support ticket. {: important}

-{{site.data.keyword.databases-for-mongodb_full}} Enterprise Edition offers Point-In-Time Recovery (PITR) using the timestamp that is returned by the {{site.data.keyword.databases-for}} API `point-in-time-recovery` timestamp API.
+{{site.data.keyword.databases-for-mongodb_full}} Enterprise Edition offers Point-In-Time Recovery (PITR) using any timestamp greater than the earliest available recovery point.
+To discover the earliest recovery point through the API, use the [point-in-time-recovery timestamp endpoint](https://cloud.ibm.com/apidocs/cloud-databases-api/cloud-databases-api-v5#capability).

-## Get Point-in-time-recovery timestamp by using the {{site.data.keyword.databases-for}} API
-{: #pitr-recovery-api}

-To return the earliest available time for PITR, use the [point-in-time-recovery timestamp endpoint](https://cloud.ibm.com/apidocs/cloud-databases-api/cloud-databases-api-v5#capability).

 ```sh
 {